Frejdh/action-release-to-branch/README.md

 ```

 ### Example 2.
-Release on another repository.
+Release in another repository.
 In the event that the artifacts shall be pushed to another repository, you'd first need to configure a Github action secret.
-In the example below, this secret is called 'RELEASE_PAT_TOKEN', and is a generated PAT token for Github with access to both this, and the target release repository.
+In the example below, this secret is called `RELEASE_PAT_TOKEN`, and is a generated PAT token for Github with access to both this, and the target release repository.

-The YAML can look like the following:
+Example of a YAML job configuration:
 ```yaml
 name: Release in another repository